kristine thompson

 ARTIST STATEMENT

 This exhibition includes photographs made in response to contemporary political and social concerns.
 I utilize elements from daily newspapers and treat the paper and its contents as objects to alter and recontextualize.
-Via gestures of removal, collage, and restaging, I reflect upon wars, court decisions, political power, displacement, loss, and resistance.
-The resulting works allow me to linger with particular texts, images, and events, and to respond to them in a tactile manner.
+Via gestures of removal, collage, and restaging, I reflect upon recent wars, court decisions, displays of political power, displacement, death, and resistance.

 ABOUT THE ARTIST